KarenZhangatUW/CSE517-Final-Project/README.md

 4. dataset2.py: Python codes for implementing the benchmark models for classification including SVM(unigram), SVM(TF-IDF), SVM(GloVe) for binary classification on the extra dataset (including training and evaluation)

-5. Bert_based_implicit_hate_classification.ipynb:  Python (Google Colab) codes for implementing the BERT model for binary classification on the extra dataset (including transformer, training and evaluation)
+5. Bert_based_disaster_classification.ipynb:  Python (Google Colab) codes for implementing the BERT model for binary classification on the extra dataset (including transformer, training and evaluation)

 ## Table of Main Reproducibility Results: